benrhine/Grails3withLeafletJSandD3/README.md

  - D3
  - Bootstrap

 This application is showcasing a Grails 3 application which is leveraging LeafletJS and MakiMarkers to map Male and Female agents onto a map.

-Additionally this application shows how to correctly map grails variables into a a java script context
+Application makes full use of the asset-pipeline for full auto loading of css/js and allows custom page by page css/js by leveraging custom page layout gsp's Additionally this application shows how to correctly map grails variables into a java script context.
 ```
 <g:javascript>
     <g:applyCodec encodeAs="none">